Santosh-Gupta/Research2Vec/README.md

 **Step 3:**

-Insert the EmbedID(s) as the values of paper1EmbedID, paper2EmbedID, paper3EmbedID, paper4EmbedID, etc.
+In Section 4, insert the EmbedID(s) as the values of paper1EmbedID, paper2EmbedID, paper3EmbedID, paper4EmbedID, etc.

 ![alt text](images/Instruction3.jpg)